emammendes/Constrained-model-predictive-control-synthesis/README.md

 * The maximum input value is set to 1 using the variable *umax*.

 * The maximum value of the initial states is set to 1.5 using the variable *xmax*.
-Such a veriable not only controls the maxinum value used for generating the initial conditions (constrained problem) but the maximum allowed value in the state constrained problem.
+Such a veriable not only controls the maxinum value used for generating the initial conditions (constrained problem) but also the maximum allowed value in the state constrained problem.

 * The number of steps in each replication (simulation) is set using the variable *ksteps*.
 The default is *ksteps* = 80 (as in the paper).